 Dark greens really shine when cooked.
 Try these ideas:

 - For a great side dish, try braising collards, kale, cabbage and chards with sliced garlic, olive oil and pancetta.

 - Sorrel, mustards, pea tips, beet greens, cress, and other tender greens don’t take well to long-term cooking but are great for fast sauté-steaming.
 Just preheat a large sauté pan over medium heat and add a teaspoon of butter or olive oil.
 Follow that with several thick handfuls of tender greens and let them wilt in their own juices, tossing every 30 seconds or so until tender.

-- You can also season the greens with dill, lemon, shallots and garlic when they go in the pan or toss with some high-quality Chinese oyster sauce (see recipe) at the last second before serving.
+- You can also season the greens with dill, lemon, shallots and garlic when they go in the pan or toss with some high-quality Chinese oyster sauce (see recipe below) at the last second before serving.

 The options are almost endless.
 Inspired?
-Check out these other great sources for cooking greens: Deborah Madison’s Greens Cookbook (Broadway Books, 2001), James Peterson’s Vegetables (Morrow Cookbooks, 1998) and Annie Somerville’s Fields of Greens: New Vegetarian Recipes From the Celebrated Greens Restaurant(Bantam, 1993).
+Check out these other great sources for cooking greens: Deborah Madison’s Greens Cookbook, James Peterson’s Vegetables and Annie Somerville’s Fields of Greens: New Vegetarian Recipes From the Celebrated Greens Restaurant.